by Brian DeChesare Comments (26)

 Difference #9: Salary & Compensation

-There are three main components to compensation in both fields: base salaries, bonuses, and carried interest.
+There are three main components to compensation in both fields: Base salaries, bonuses, and carried interest.

 In general, you’ll earn significantly more across all three in private equity – though it also depends on the fund size.

-For example, in the U.S., first-year Associates in private equity might earn between $200K and $300K total.
+For example, in the U.S., first-year Associates in private equity might earn between $250K and $350K total.

 But VC firms might pay 30-50% less at that level (based on various compensation surveys).

-And past the mid-levels, the ceiling goes much, much higher: people like Steve Schwarzman routinely earn hundreds of millions per year.
+And past the mid-levels, the ceiling goes much, much higher: People like Steve Schwarzman routinely earn hundreds of millions per year.

 The “average” Partner or MD in private equity likely earns in the single-digit millions, but that’s highly variable and dependent on carried interest and firm size/structure.